Quantum key distribution based on the quantum eraser: The different flavors of the quantum eraser

 \section{The different flavors of the quantum eraser}

-First, we give an overview of the different flavors of the single photon quantum eraser using the Mach-Zender interferometer (MZI).
-In MZI, a photon is sent through a beam splitter (BS), where its wavefunction is split into two parts traveling along different paths till they recombine again at another beam splitter before they are detected by either detector $\text{D}_1$ or $\text{D}_2$ (see Fig. 1-a).
+First, we give an overview of the different flavors of the single photon and the two-photon quantum erasers.
+In both schemes, the Mach-Zender interferometer (MZI) will be a fundamental building block.
+In MZI, a photon is sent through a beam splitter (BS), that allows its wavefunction to become in a superposition of the two paths 1 and 2 that recombine at another beam splitter before the photon is detected by either detector $\text{D}_1$ or $\text{D}_2$ (see Fig. 1-a).

 Inside the interferometer, the state of the photon is expressed as $\psi=\frac{1}{\sqrt{2}} ( |1\rangle+ |2\rangle)$, where $|1\rangle$ and $|2\rangle$ represent the states of the photon in the two paths.
-If we impose a phase difference $\phi$ between the two paths and let the paths emerging towards the two detectors be labeled A and B, the wavefunction after the second beam splitter is $ \frac{1}{2} ( (1+e^{i\phi}) |A\rangle+ (1-e^{i\phi})|B\rangle)$.
+If we impose a phase difference $\phi$ between the two paths and let the paths emerging towards the two detectors be labeled A and B, the wavefunction after the second beam splitter is $ \frac{1}{2} ( (1+e^{i\phi}) |A\rangle- (1-e^{i\phi})|B\rangle)$.
 Consequently, the probability of detecting the photon in $\text{D}_1$ is $P_1(\phi)=\cos^2(\phi/2)$ while the probability of detecting the photon in $\text{D}_2$ is $P_2(\phi)=\sin^2(\phi/2)$.
 This sinusoidal dependence on $\phi$ is the hallmark of the interference pattern of the Mach-Zender interferometer.